knative/serving/sample/prime-calculator/README.md

 # Prime Calculator Demo

 Prime Calculator demo walks through deployment of a 'dockerized' application to the Elafros service.
 In this demo we will use a sample `golang` REST application that takes a number as an input and calculates the highest prime number that lower than that number.
+This application is particularly helpful in demonstrating Elafros app scaling as it provides an easy way of increasing the individual request execution time by passing higher max number argument into prime calculator (see [Demo](##Demo))

 > In this demo we will assume access to existing Elafros service.
 If not, consult [README.md](https://github.com/google/elafros/blob/master/README.md) on how to deploy one.